The Great Depression & WW II

-One woman from Nashville, Lois Riggins-Ezzell, remembers being out in her front yard in 1943 when a military car pulled in front of her neighbor’s house.
+Percy Von Schmittou and his young daughter, Lois, were out in their front yard in 1943 when a military car pulled in front of their neighbor’s house.
 Two uniformed men got out of the car and walked up the sidewalk.

 The neighbor, Mrs. Verna Goldsby, came out to her front porch to meet them.
 She listened to them and then fell on her knees and started crying out her son’s name.
 Her teenage daughter, Ruth, ran out of the house, and then sat down, put her head in her hands, and started crying too.

 - Air Cadet Larry Goldsby standing beside his sister, Ruth Goldsby, while at home in Nashville on leave.
 Goldsby later died in an airplane crash in 1943.
 Courtesy of Ruth Dale Brown.
-Tennessee State Museum Collection
+Tennessee State Museum Collection, 91.904

 - Larry Goldsby as an air cadet in his flight suit.
 Courtesy of Ruth Dale Brown.
-Tennessee State Museum Collection
+Tennessee State Museum Collection, 91.904

 The Great Depression & WW II >> World War II >>